 - Leave them untouched for 4-5 minutes to create a sear on one side.

 - Flip each chop over and sear the other side for another 4-5 minutes.

-- Reduce the stovetop heat to low and cover the skillet with the tight-fitting lid and allow the chops to cook for 10 minutes untouched until the meat is fully cooked.
+- Reduce the stovetop heat to low and cover the skillet with the tight-fitting lid and allow the chops to cook for 10 minutes untouched or until the meat is fully cooked.

 If you want a really juicy piece of meat, let the pork chops rest for 5-10 minutes more while you finish your side dishes.

 Voila!
 Dinner is served!
 Pork chops are SO GOOD as is, but if you have extra ingredients on-hand and want to be a bit EXTRA, try one of our suggested variations below.

 Maximize your meat mileage (especially with a large family).
 At our house, we do this by making the sides of the meal the star and letting the meat simply enhance it and take it to the next level.

 Here are a few fun flavor variations and ways to get the most bang for your buck with your pork chops:

 - Savory Herb Pan Sauce – Add a few slices of butter and some rosemary or thyme to the skillet before putting the lid on for an easy pan sauce.
 Cook up a batch of wild or white rice or mixed veggies and serve small strips of the pork over your rice.
 Spoon the pan sauce over your meat and rice before serving.